 These High-Protein Lentil Salad Wraps are quick to make, healthy, and great for meal prep.
-A satisfying vegan lunch or dinner.
-High in iron and fiber, budget-friendly, and kid-approved.
-Oil-free.
+Created by a Registered Dietitian Nutritionist, these vegan wraps are high in iron and fiber, budget-friendly, and oil-free.
+A satisfying plant-based lunch or dinner.

 Fresh herbs, and a creamy tahini Dijon dressing, transform lentils and cucumber into a mouthwatering and nourishing salad.
 Cook the lentils ahead of time and make this salad (or wrap) in just 10 minutes.

-This recipe was inspired by my Chickpea Lentil & Sun-Dried Tomato Sumac Salad on this site, as well as this Asian-Inspired Creamy Vegan Kale & Edamame Salad.
+This recipe was inspired by my Vegan Wraps with Roasted Chickpeas on this site, as well as this Asian-Inspired Creamy Vegan Kale & Edamame Salad.

 Jump to: